ecmwf-projects/ibicus/README.rst

 **Ibicus provides a flexible and user-friendly toolkit for the bias correction of climate models and associated evaluation.**

-Ibicus implements a variety of methods for bias correction (8 currently) published in peer-reviewed literature, including ISIMIP (Lange 2019) and CDFt (Michelangeli et al. 2009).
+Ibicus implements a variety of methods for bias correction (8 currently) published in peer-reviewed literature, including ISIMIP (Lange 2019) and CDFt (Michelangeli et al. 2009) and provides a unified interface for their usage.
 The package enables the user to modify and refine their behavior with settings and parameters, and provides an evaluation framework to assess marginal, temporal, spatial, and multivariate properties of the bias corrected climate model.

 Given future climate model data to debias (``cm_future``), climate model data during a reference period (``cm_hist``) and observational or reanalysis data during the same reference period (``obs``) running a debiaser is as easy as: